-- 32. The auditor shall issue a written report that contains the following: - (a) An appropriate title clearly identifying it as an auditor's review report of the independent auditor of the entity. - (b) An addressee, as required by the circumstances of the engagement. - 33.
+- 33. The auditor shall issue a written report that contains the following: - (a) An appropriate title clearly identifying it as a review report of the independent auditor of the entity. - (b) An addressee, as required by the circumstances of the engagement. - 34.
 The first section of the auditor's review report shall include the auditor's conclusion, and shall have the heading "Conclusion".
-The Conclusion section of the report shall: - (a) Identify the entity whose financial report has been reviewed; - (b) State that the financial report has been reviewed; - (c) Identify the title of each statement contained in the financial report and the date and period covered by the financial report; - (d) Refer to the notes, comprising significant accounting policies and other explanatory information2; and - (e) Include a conclusion: - (i) When expressing an unmodified conclusion on a half-year financial report prepared in accordance with the Corporations Act 2001, the auditor's review report shall include a conclusion as to whether the auditor become aware of any matter that makes the auditor believe that the financial report does not comply with the Corporations Act 2001, including giving a true and fair view of the financial position and its performance, and complying with Accounting
+The Conclusion section of the auditor's review report shall: - (a) Identify the entity whose financial report has been reviewed;